 4. Cut into 3″ squares with a nice square ruler and rotary cutter if you have them.
 I used a total of 19 squares for a 10″x15″ finished stocking.
 Feel free to make yours bigger by using more fabric.

 6. Lay them out in a color arrangement that suits you.
 FYI, the toe is pointing to the left in this picture but most likely you will want a toe pointing to the right.
 Moving on.

 You have your composition.
 Now is the FUN part.
 Let’s paint!

-This new line of Martha Stewart Crafts Multi-Purpose paints is incredible in that you can use it on ANY surface, including fabric.
-I gave the back of the Holiday Icons Stencil a quick spray with the Stencil Adhesive and laid it on a scrap of test fabric.
+This new line of Paints is incredible in that you can use it on ANY surface, including fabric.
+I gave the back of the Holiday icons Stencil a quick spray with the Stencil Adhesive and laid it on a scrap of test fabric.
 I was a doubter on the adhesive spray but it’s really, really awesome.
 It makes the lines so crisp!

-First I used some Habaero Satin Paint and tried a reindeer.
+First I used some Habañero Satin Paint and tried a reindeer.
 Love!

 Then I tried some glitter paint for a Xmas tree.

 And of course a white snowflake with glitter on top!

 Ok.
 Stenciling is super fun.
 How did I not know this?

 7. Move on to adding stencils to your squares.